-Columbus, Ohio - #1 High Tech City In America
+Columbus, Ohio is the Number One High Tech City In America

-is located in Columbus Ohio and the Number One Largest Research Institute in the state.
+The main facility of this company is located in the state capital and the full compliment of campuses has been named as the Number One Largest Research Institute in the state.

-In 1997, it ran just one research lab for the US Department of Energy and its budget for a year was only $1 Billion (not a lot when considering science and research costs).
+In 1997, Battelle ran just one research laboratory for the US Department of Energy, with a budget for a year of only $1 Billion (not exorbitant when considering costs).

-In 2008, Battelle Memorial Institute was the manager of 7 large laboratories and numerous global installations for the US Federal Government in several departments.
-The combined budget was $4 billion each year, an increase of 400% in only 10 years.
+In 2008, the company had grown to manage seven large laboratories and numerous global installations for the US Federal Government in several departments.
+The combined budget was now $4 billion annually, an increase of 400% in only 10 years.

-Battelle initiates and develops the foundation research and start up of almost every new Technology in America.
-Their specialties are Life Sciences and Energy.
-This includes sustainable energy, bioengineering, combatants for chemical and bio-warfare, and hundreds of other vital projects.
-Battelle is literally all over the world.
+Battelle initiates and develops the foundation research and startup of almost every new technology in America.
+Company specialties are Life Sciences and Energy, including sustainable energy, bio-engineering, product combatants for chemical and bio-warfare, and hundreds of other vital tools.

 - 150 + Jobs - open positions | TechLife Ohio (Formerly TechLife Columbus) Columbus, Ohio